 In 2002 Nicholas J and Richenda G Hine were here.

-Hill Farm is now a grde II listed building described as a former farmhouse of late 17th to early 18century date, now a house, known as Hill Farm, Bishop's Norton.
+Hill Farm is a grade II listed building described as a former farmhouse of late 17th to early 18century date, now a house, known as Hill Farm, Bishop's Norton.
 The listing records; “Former farmhouse now house.
 Late C17, early C18, C19.
 Brick and square-panelled timber-framing with unpainted brick infill, red tile roof and thatch with decorative ridge.
 Late C17-early C18 brick block with almost square plan left, timber-framed and brick extension set back on right with C19 brick extension onto right gable-end.
 Brick block left with gable facing front; 2½ storeys.
 C20 two-light casement lighting ground floor, 3-light window to first floor with original soldier-arched head, single light C20 window right, large 2-light C20 casement with glazing bars lighting garret, bands between storeys.
 C20 part-glazed door up C20 steps right.
 Timber-framed block; 1½ storeys, single eyebrow dormer left with 2-light casement.
 Single light and 2-light casements with and without horizontal glazing bars lighting ground floor.
 Brick buttress right.
 Single storey C19 extension; C19 plank door and casement window.
 Massive composite stack at junction of brick and timber-framed parts.
 Right-hand end of timber-framed part, hipped”.